-As graduate students, accelerated master’s students have an advanced standing.
-They must meet all master’s degree requirements except for the two courses (6 credits) they completed as undergraduates.
-Students must begin their master’s program the semester immediately following conferral of the undergraduate degree.
+As graduate students, accelerated master's students have an advanced standing.
+They must meet all master's degree requirements, taking 25 graduate credits beyond the two courses (6 credits) they completed as undergraduates.
+Students must begin their master's program the semester immediately following conferral of the undergraduate degree.

 Students may take up to 6 additional credits of PHIL coursework at the 600-level as reserve graduate credit.
 These credits do not apply to the undergraduate degree.
 To apply these credits to the master's degree, students should use the Bachelor's/Accelerated Master's Transition Form.